mozilla/addons-frontend/README.md

 Consult the
-[config file loading order docs](https://github.com/lorenwest/node-config/wiki/Configuration-Files#file-load-order) to learn more about how configuration is applied.
+[config file loading order docs](https://github.com/lorenwest/node-config/wiki/Configuration-Files#file-load-order) to learn more about how the configuration is applied.

 ### Configuring an Android device for local development